 What qualifies as emergency information?

-- immediate weather situations: tornadoes, hurricanes, floods, tidal waves, earthquakes, icing conditions, heavy snows, widespread fires, warnings and watches of impending weather changes
+- Immediate weather situations: tornadoes, hurricanes, floods, tidal waves, earthquakes, icing conditions, heavy snows, widespread fires, warnings and watches of impending weather changes

-- community situations such as: discharge of toxic gases, widespread power failures, industrial explosions, civil disorders, school closings and changes in school bus schedules resulting from such conditions
+- Community situations such as: widespread power failures, industrial explosions, civil disorders, discharge of toxic gases, school closings and changes in school bus schedules resulting from such conditions

 Making emergency information accessible

-What information about the emergency must be provided?
+What emergency information should be provided?

-- specific details regarding the areas that may be affected by the emergency
+- Specific details regarding the areas that may be affected by the emergency

-- evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes
+- Evacuation orders, detailed descriptions of areas to be evacuated and specific evacuation routes

-- approved shelters or the way to take shelter in one's home
+- Approved shelters or the way to take shelter in one's home

-- instructions on how to secure personal property
+- Instructions on how to secure personal property

-- road closures
+- Road closures

-- how to obtain relief assistance
+- How to obtain relief assistance

 In determining whether particular details need to be presented visually and aurally, programmers may rely on their own good faith judgments.